lb15/basal-to-multiciliated/README.md

-# Opposing transcription factors MYCL and HEY1 mediate the Notch-dependent airway stem cell fate decision!
+# Opposing transcription factors MYCL and HEY1 mediate the Notch-dependent airway stem cell fate decision

 This repo contains the scripts to analyze the dataset presented in "Opposing transcription factors MYCL and HEY1 mediate the Notch-dependent airway stem cell fate decision".